Rose-Yang1232/trustAI_simulink/README.md

-# trustAIcontroller
+# trustAI_simulink
-this is the extracted .tgz file for TrustAI group
+this is the repo with .slx and .slxc files